Getting SSDI Benefits For Dependent Children In California

 Partner With Our Experienced Attorney Today

 If you are working to obtain SSDI or SSI benefits, it is extremely important to partner with an experienced attorney.
-At the Law Offices of Melissa A. Proudian, we have been working on these issues for nearly 25 years.
+At the Law Offices of Melissa A. Proudian, we have been working on these issues for over 30 years.
 Melissa A. Proudian has worked on more than 7,000 cases, which have provided her with the knowledge and skill required to ensure successful results.
 We encourage you to contact our office as soon as possible.

 The First Consultation Is Free